-One of the great features of working in the OSU Astronomy Department is that we get lots of terrific students, and we train them in an environment that encourages them to become wide-ranging and productive researchers.
+One of the great features of working in the OSU Astronomy Department is that we get lots of terrific students and postdocs, and we train them in an environment that encourages them to become wide-ranging and productive researchers.

 The students who have been my primary thesis advisees are:

 Studying Cosmological Structure Formation with Numerical Hydrodynamic Simulations

 Michael began his dissertation research with Jens Villumsen and finished it with me.
 After graduating, he moved to a staff position at Lawrence Livermore National Laboratory, and he is still there.

 Vijay Narayanan, 1999

 Vijay moved from OSU to a postdoctoral position at Princeton University.
 He subsequently moved to a series of industry positions on applications of data mining and artificail intelligence.
 He is currently (mid-2015) leading Algorithms and Data Science efforts in the Information Management and Machine Learning group at Microsoft.